denten-books/plain-text/0-intro.md

 platforms and infrastructures that stage the construction of meaning.
 A computational poetics differentiates within the apparent unity of digital text.
 In the chapters that follow, I will trace a figure and describe its anatomy.
-If the physics of the word have changed---qualitatively, materially---I would like to ask: How? and How do these changes affect the diversity of interpretive practices?
+If the physics of word have changed---qualitatively, materially---I would like to ask: How? and How do these changes affect the diversity of interpretive practices?
 I draw on the annals of literary theory and software engineering to buttress the historical bases for a possible answer.
 In the process, I argue that even our most basic practices of intellectual production are profoundly alienated from their physical contexts.
 The object of study is the nature of that alienation.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text